oct15demo/python_calls_cpp/README.md

 <h3>python_calls_cpp</h3>

 Demo of calling C/C++ from python.
 There are two versions, with and without passing arguments.
+The .cpp files are made of plain ordinary hello world type code.
+Only the python contains anything really interesting.

 Without arguments